People want me to talk about this latest McNab snafu in Philadelphia, and I did.

 They want people to participate.

-I'm not gonna give it to questions because they're inane and silly and they're just designed to stimulate web usage.
+I'm not going to give it to questions because they're inane and silly and they're just designed to stimulate web usage.

 But there's an interesting thing here from McNabb himself.

-You know, one of the things that that's interesting about McNabb in his press conference after the rush Bruha, uh, McNabb lamented the fact that his race was even a factor in things.
+You know, one of the things that's interesting about McNab, in his press conference after the rush brouha haw, McNabb lamented the fact that his race was even a factor.

-Then they had the NFC championship game in Philadelphia last year.
+Then they had the NFC championship game in Philadelphia last night.

 I haven't said this.

-I haven't commented on this before because you know what's what's happened has happened.
+I haven't commented on this before because, you know, what's happened has happened.

 But there's McNabb talking about how great it is that two black quarterbacks are playing an NFC championship game, meaning he and Michael Vick of the Atlanta Falcons.